cavekid/kbdbacklight/README.md

-# kbdbacklight
+# ybacklight

-Adjust keyboard backlight brightness using sysfs.
+Adjust backlight brightness using sysfs.

 ## Build

-Prior compilation, the sysfs driver path can be configured according to your hardware in `kbdbacklight.h`.
+Prior compilation, the sysfs driver path can be configured according to your hardware in `ybacklight.h`.

 Then, build the binary.